Today, I’ll go through 5 Awesome Resistive Band Exercises you can do anywhere.

 Push Up with the Loop Tubing

 This exercise gets easier on the way down, and then gets more challenging on the way up as the tubing increases in resistance.
-It challenges the push up movement and the end of the push up movement.
+It challenges the push up movement, especially the end of the push up movement.

 #4 – Squat into a Press